 Student Council is open to 7th and 8th graders.
 Student Council members oversee community spirit events celebrating athletic events and holidays, lead fun school contests and assemblies, and help promote and organize community outreach efforts.
 Student Council members learn how to advocate for change within the community by communicating effectively and collaborating with the adults in the school.

 The St. Michael’s Ambassadors is a program in which 8th grade students work with the Admission office to welcome and tour prospective families and visitors.
 They share their experiences at St. Michael’s with those interested in the program, as well as participate and speak at various admission events throughout the school year.
-The Ambassadors are led Mrs. Schmidt, the Director of Admission, and Mrs. Williams, Head of Middle School.
+The Ambassadors are led by Mrs. Welsh, Head of Middle School.

 Public speaking is an important skill to practice as our students move into the world beyond St. Michael’s, and we seek to empower each student with the tools to find success as speakers and leaders in the years ahead.
 At St. Michael’s, we hope to cultivate in our students the desire to seek out challenges, tackle fears, and take risks along their educational journey.